jerdog/devex-and-devops-success-revealHugo/content/_index.md

 {.r-stretch}

 {{% note %}}
 **Cloud-Based IDEs:** The introduction of cloud-based IDEs like AWS Cloud9, GitPod, and GitHub Codespaces have revolutionized DevEx by offering fully configured development environments in the cloud, accessible from anywhere, reducing the need for complex local setup.
+We went from this...
 {{% /note %}}

 ---